i18next/i18next-gitbook/translation-function/interpolation.md

 ## Interpolation

 Interpolation is one of the most used functionalities in I18N.
-It enables you to integrate dynamic values into your translations.
+It allows integratint dynamic values into your translations.

-Per default, interpolation values get escaped to save you from possible xss attacks.
+Per default, interpolation values get escaped to mitigate XSS attacks.

 If the interpolation functionality provided doesn't suit you, you can use [i18next-sprintf-postProcessor](https://github.com/i18next/i18next-sprintf-postProcessor) for sprintf supported interpolation.